Ma and Sibling Rivalry:

 So, by default, it seems to have been up to my aunt Ethel, six years Ma’s elder, to provide the requisite competitive edge.

-It’s always been a puzzle to me as to why, out of six suburban children, Ma was the only one to not have ever even started attending High School.
+It’s always been a puzzle to me as to why, out of six suburban children, Ma was the only one to not have ever even enrolled in High School.

-Although all of her siblings went on to either Polytechnic (which no longer exists, although here is a newer school of the same name up in the Valley) or Jefferson High, Ma officially finished school at 15, after graduating from John Marshall Jr. High, with a ninth grade education.
+Although every one of her siblings went on to either Polytechnic (which no longer exists, although here is a newer school of the same name up in the Valley) or Jefferson High, Ma officially finished school at 15, after graduating from John Marshall Jr. High, with a ninth grade education.

 Either Ma just plain found the prospect of three more years of teachers implying that there were things she didn’t know to be insupportable, (wherever Ma is concerned such considerations always do seem to be a possibility) or the deciding factor was Ethel, aged about 20, out of school, drawing a salary, dating grown men and generally just begging to have the shine taken out of her.

 Now, that is, not some hazy three years from now.

 It was still Ethel who won the race to the altar.
 But Ma married in 1931 at the age of 18, so she can’t have been all that far behind.
 Not that Ma mightn’t have married a little earlier if she had really been determined to.
 She’d been dating my father — the older brother of one of the mothers she was hired to help — for nearly two years before they finally tied the knot.
 (She was 16 when they paired off.
 He was 31.
 And she was the one in charge.)
 She couldn’t have prompted an early wedding by the traditional method, however.
 I was their only child, and they were married for nearly 15 years before they had me.
 Nor was the delay intentional.